 The objective of this contribution is to explain whether and how these two gaps (the application of the legal definition of slavery and the role of anti-discrimination for migrant victims of severe forms of exploitation) have been addressed in F.M. and Others v Russia.
 This is important since a review of the facts reveals the severity of the abuses suffered by the applicants.
 This in turn raises the question why the Court avoided the concept of slavery.
 This avoidance opens the question as to when factual circumstances can ever be legally classified as slavery under Article 4 of the ECHR.

 While, as I will further show below, F.M. and Others v Russia did not contribute to the closing of the first of the above-mentioned gaps since it circumvented the legal concept of slavery, this judgment does make a significant contribution for addressing the second gap.
 In other words, F.M. and Others v Russia is a key judgment since it is the first case where the Court addressed Article 14 of the ECHR in conjunction with Article 4.
-As much important, it found a violation
+As much important, it found a violation of this provision since the respondent State failed to fulfil its positive obligation to protect the applicants as ‘women who were foreign workers with an irregular immigration status’.

 The Factual Circumstances in F.M. and Others v Russia and the Findings of the Court